 Through its various programs – competitive, learn-to-row, recreational, adaptive or corporate, for example – the Ottawa Rowing Club provides a broad range of opportunities for individuals to row.
 The single most important object of these programs is to have individuals row safely.
 No rowing program, no matter how important its other goals, is worth the risk of an athlete being injured.
 Rowing safely is also a simple matter of respect for fellow athletes and other users of the river.
 The ORC has a very comprehensive safety policy that must be strictly followed by all ORC members.
-The ORC Safety Policy can be found in our Policy Manual located on the Club Policies and Rules page.
+The ORC Safety Policy can be found in our Policy Manual – click here to read it.
 The Safety Policy is also posted in our main boathouse.

 The ORC has an online system to report boat damage an to indicate when repairs to damaged boats are completed.

 Members should fill out damage reports online as soon as damage occurs, allowing ORC staff to respond as soon as possible and to track boat maintenance and repairs.

 If a boat repair is required, fill out the Equipment/Boat Damage Report Form.
 The status of boat repairs can be found in the Pending Boat Repair Log.

 If there is an incident on or off the water that results in boat damage or injury to a member, an incident report form must be completed and sent to email@example.com.
 Incident Report Forms are also available in the ORC Head Office in the main boathouse.

 Personal Safety Lights: It is ORC policy that all rowing shells should always have a bow and a stern light before sunrise and after sunset.
 All crew members must have an individual light and whistle as well.

 There are a few options you can use: